 If you are going to put a lot of time and thought into the content of your academic document, you can at least show a bit of effort by making sure that you meet the word requirement given by your instructor.
 This is the least you can do and it's also probably the easiest part of your research.

 Track Your Progress

 Writing a paper can be a tedious task, but you can stay motivated by tracking your progress based on your word count.
 Knowing how much more in-depth you have to explore a topic always comes down to how many words you have left until your word count requirement is met.

 If the word or character count requirement is short, you might start getting a bit too wordy midway through your paper.
 To avoid going over the word or character count requirement, you can use a handy word counter tool (like the one above).

 Trying to count your words on your own will take too much time and might even distract other people around you.
 Leave the word counting process to a handy tool that doesn't need the help of your fingers and gets the job done.

 Double-Check the Math

 If you really want to make your desired grade and your goal is to write the perfect paper that impresses your teacher and other students, you have to start by choosing the correct number of words.
 Writing a great 500-word essay when a 1,000 word requirement was given could give you a poor mark.
 More is not always the best choice!
 There is nothing worse than wasting your time by getting caught up in the topic and writing way too many words.
-A handy word counter tool for students can help you get back to what really matters.
+A handy word counter or character counter tool for students can help you get back to what really matters.